Easy DIY Herb Salt Recipe to Elevate Any Dish

 While in line at the grocery store, I saw a special publication of Mother Earth News.
 They had a magazine devoted to Cooking with Herbs.

-The recipe for Basic Herb Salt came from this magazine, and I just had to try it.
-What’s great about this recipe is that it’s a perfect starting point for blending herb salts at home.
+This magazine’s recipe for Basic Herb Salt inspired me to try it.
+This recipe is the perfect starting point for blending herb salts at home.

 While the herb salt blend sits in your cupboard, the magic happens.
 The salt will absorb the oils and flavor compounds from your dried herbs.

 Depending on your tastes, you can start with this basic recipe and then adjust it.
-Who knows, you might become a master blender of herb-infused salt recipes once you get started.
+You might become a master blender of herb-infused salt recipes once you get started. ย

 Creating a Cozy Life

-Since you found this recipe on making your own Herb Salt Recipe, I’m guessing you like all things cozy living.
-I created a Facebook group called Creating a Cozy Life with over 116,000 like-minded souls.
+Since you found this recipe on making your own Herb Salt Recipe, Iโm guessing you like all things cozy living.
+I created a Facebook group called Creating a Cozy Life with over 215,000 like-minded souls.

-Whether you use store-bought herbs or herbs you dried from your garden, the result will be the same – flavorful dishes in your future.
-Infused salt flavors will change depending on the combinations you use.
+Whether you use store-bought herbs or herbs you dried from your garden, the result will be the same – flavorful dishes in the future.
+Infused salt flavors will change depending on the combinations you use. ย

 Think about how much fun it will be to experiment with preserving your herbs in salt.